 Investments: Investments in marketable securities are carried at fair value.
 Net change in the fair value of investments, which consists of realized gains or losses and the unrealized appreciation (depreciation) of those investments is reported in the statement of activities.
 Investment income, which consists of interest, dividends, realized gains or losses and the unrealized appreciation (depreciation) of those investments, is reported in the statement of activities.
-Investment of activities.
-Investments, is reported in the statement of activities.
-Investment of activities.
 Investment income is accrued as earned.
 Security transactions are recorded on a trade date basis.